Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

         )
 ```

-Then you need to initiate RAdAttribution object with you application's context class and created Configuration instance
+Then you need to initiate [RAdAttribution][com.rakuten.attribution.sdk.RAdAttribution] object with you application's context class and created Configuration instance
 ```kotlin
 RAdAttribution.setup(context, configuration)
 ```